M41k0n-Mk/KSecureVPN/docs/USAGE_GUIDE.md

 ## What KSecureVPN Does Today ✅

-KSecureVPN é um protótipo funcional de VPN que cria uma rede sobreposta (overlay) criptografada entre clientes através de um servidor central.
-A implementação atual utiliza UDP como transporte e AES‑GCM (AEAD) para confidencialidade e integridade, com números de sequência por quadro e janela anti‑replay.
-Em Linux, o servidor pode atuar como gateway para a Internet (egresso) quando ativado o IP forwarding e o NAT (iptables/nftables) — a automação dessas regras está embutida.
+KSecureVPN is a functional VPN prototype that creates an encrypted overlay network between clients through a central server.
+The current implementation uses UDP as the transport and AES‑GCM (AEAD) for confidentiality and integrity, with per‑frame sequence numbers and an anti‑replay window.
+On Linux, the server can act as an internet gateway (egress) when IP forwarding and NAT (iptables/nftables) are enabled — automation for these rules is built‑in.

-### Capacidades atuais
+### Current capabilities

-**✅ Criptografia autenticada (AEAD)**: Tráfego protegido com AES‑GCM + tag de autenticação **✅ Anti‑replay**: Número de sequência por frame e janela deslizante **✅ Transporte UDP**: Baixa latência e melhor desempenho em redes com perda **✅ Rede P2P via servidor**: Encaminhamento de pacotes IP entre clientes **✅ Atribuição automática de IP**: Pool 10.8.0.0/24 (10.8.0.1 reservado ao gateway) **✅ Autenticação**: Usuário/senha com PBKDF2
+**✅ Authenticated encryption (AEAD)**: Traffic protected with AES‑GCM + authentication tag **✅ Anti‑replay**: Per‑frame sequence number and sliding window
-**✅ TUN real**: Linux (`RealTun`) e Windows (`Wintun`) com fallback em memória **✅ Servidor como gateway (Linux)**: IP forwarding + NAT (iptables ou nftables) automatizáveis **✅ Cliente Linux auto‑config**: Sobe TUN, IP/MTU, rota default (opcional) e DNS
+**✅ UDP transport**: Low latency and better performance on lossy networks **✅ Server‑mediated P2P**: IP packet forwarding between clients **✅ Automatic IP assignment**: 10.8.0.0/24 pool (10.8.0.1 reserved as gateway) **✅ Authentication**: Username/password with PBKDF2 **✅ Real TUN**: Linux (`RealTun`) and Windows (`Wintun`) with in‑memory fallback **✅ Server as gateway (Linux)**: IP forwarding + NAT (iptables or nftables) automation **✅ Linux client auto‑config**: Bring up TUN, set IP/MTU, optional default route and DNS

-### Como usar agora
+### How to use now

 #### Quick Start (Linux)